 PC-SAM software provides three methods for operating the heater: on/off control, on/off control with manual control of the duty factor and manual operation with manual control of the duty factor.
+The 4th option listed PID control is under development.

-Selecting on/off control produces light from the" Heater Control" port of either the Control/Gating or Fiber Optic Temperature Module whenever the measured temperature is less than the user defined set point.
+Selecting on/off control produces continuous light from the" Heater Control" port of either the ERT Control/Gating or Fiber Optic Temperature Module whenever the measured temperature is less than the user defined set point.
 Conversely the light from the "Heater Control" port is off whenever the measured temperature is greater than the set point.
 This method can be useful with external controllers and certain water bath heating systems.
 It will not provide control for the SAII Air Heater System.
-The microprocessor in the SAII Heater Module detects continuous light and disables the heater element.

 On/off control with manual control of the heater duty factor should be selected when using the SAII Air Heater System.
+Here, heater duty factor, PWM max heat and Maximum Heat Output all refer to the same setting.

 When the mouse temperature is several degrees below the desired set point, the duty factor should be set near 100%.
 As the mouse temperature gets closer to the set point, reduce the duty factor (to near 50%) to prevent temperature overshoot.
 Once the measured temperature has reached the set point the system will turn on and off as required to hold the temperature at the set point.

 Light used to control the heater is pulse width modulated (PWM).
-Selecting a small duty factor results in narrow light pulses which turn the heating element on for short time durations.
+Selecting a small duty factor results in narrow light pulses which turns the heating element on for short time durations.
 A large PWM value results in wide light pulses and increased heat from the Heater Module.

-Manual operation with manual

-control of the duty factor allows the Air Heater System to operate without regard for the measured temperature or the value of the set point.
+Manual operation with manual control of the duty factor allows the Air Heater System to operate without regard for the measured temperature or the value of the set point.
 This method can be used to heat the local environment in the magnet bore before positioning the animal.